IOPConnect

 James Clerk Maxwell Medal and Prize

-For exceptional early-career contributions to theoretical (including mathematical and computational) physics
+For exceptional early-career contributions to computational, mathematical or theoretical physics.

 About James Clerk Maxwell